 CONCLUSION

-The role of the CNNs in analysing images and as tools in early detection of HCC or liver masses has been demonstrated in these studies.
+The role of CNNs in analysing images and as tools in early detection of HCC or liver masses has been demonstrated in these studies.
 While a few limitations have been identified in these studies, overall there was an optimal level of accuracy of the CNNs used in segmentation and classification of liver cancers images.

 Key words: Deep learning; Convolutional neural network; Hepatocellular carcinoma; Liver masses; Liver cancer; Medical imaging; Classification; Segmentation; Artificial intelligence; Computer-aided diagnosis